-Transport companies accounted for 6.6% of all clients of members of the ABFA (now UK Finance) as at the end of December 2017.
-Distribution companies accounted for 23.5% of client numbers, at the same point in time.
+Transport companies accounted for 6.6% of all clients of members of the UK Finance (formerly the ABFA) as at the end of December 2018.
+Distribution companies accounted for 23% of client numbers, at the same point in time.

 In some countries, such as the USA, there are specialist transportation factoring companies that deal with only that sector.
 However, in the UK, most factoring companies deal with the full range of transport companies, haulage, freight and trucking companies.
 Courier services are often also included within the same sector, and are also highly suited to the use of invoice financing.

 The key benefits of a factoring facility are the release of cash against unpaid customer invoices, and this cash can be used to boost the cash flow of your business, as you don’t have to wait around to be paid by customers.

 The credit control service, that is included within the facility, also means that you do not need to undertake this function in house, providing you choose a supplier that delivers a comprehensive credit control service.

 Read an example of how we found a new startup haulage business recourse factoring.

 Paying Fuel Costs

 In the case of transport companies, often fuel can be a significant cost, as can be leasing payments in respect of vehicles.
 The proceeds from receivables financing can be used for paying fuel costs in addition to other costs, such as labour and monthly overheads.